ndustrialio/contxt-sdk-js/docs/PasswordGrantAuth.md

 ## PasswordGrantAuth : [<code>SessionType</code>](./Typedefs.md#SessionType)
 A SessionType that allows the user to authenticate with Auth0 and then gain a valid JWT from the Contxt Auth service.
 This method utitlizes the password grant type authorization with Auth0.
+This SessionType will expect a username and a password to be passed into the `logIn` function from the user to authenticate.

 **Kind**: global class